If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 WordPress.com

-WordPress.com is where you can build and host your blog for free.
-It is a platform for people who love hands-on systems to run online businesses.
+WordPress.com is a free platform for building and hosting your blog.
+It is for people who love hands-on systems to run online businesses.

 Think of WordPress.com as a hosting platform for your blog and server management.

-Spam filtering, backup, updates, security, and other blog technical tasks are taken care of in the background for you.
+Spam filtering, backups, updates, security, and other blog technical tasks are handled in the background for you.

 So you can focus on writing and promoting your content.